-An average of >50,000 sequences of about 441 bp per sequence are typically obtained in a MiSeq run of about 90 samples.
-Bad reads are removed from analyses.
-Species-specific, 16S rRNA-based oligonucleotide “probes”, many of which were originally designed for HOMIM, are used in a BLAST program (called ProbeSeq for HOMINGS) written by Sean Cotton to identify the frequency of oral bacterial targets.
-At present, 598 oligonucleotide probes of 17 to 40 bases target individual oral bacterial species or, in some cases, a few closely-related species.
-In order to get nearly complete coverage, an additional panel of 94 genus-specific probes is used.
+The original HOMINGS analysis targeted the V3-V4 region of the 16S rRNA genes (newer analyses now target the V1-V3 regions).
+An average of >50,000 sequences of about 441 bp per sequence were typically obtained in a MiSeq run of about 90 samples.
+Bad or low (<5,000) reads were removed from analyses.
+Species-specific, 16S rRNA-based oligonucleotide "probes", many of which were originally designed for HOMIM, were used in a BLAST program (called ProbeSeq for HOMINGS) written by Sean Cotton to identify the frequency of oral bacterial targets.
+538 oligonucleotide probes of 17 to 40 bases targeted individual oral bacterial species or, in some cases, a few closely-related species.
+In order to get nearly complete coverage, an additional panel of 129 genus-specific probes was used.

 Partial output of ProbeSeq analysis.
 Relative levels are indicated by color gradients shown in green.

-Charts of the % frequencies are also provided in the form of stacked bar columns (shown below).
+Charts of the % frequencies were also provided in the form of stacked bar columns (shown below).
 Sequence identity and % frequency for each bar is revealed using the mouse rollover.

 Stacked bar graphs of ProbeSeq analysis.
 Relative proportions and comparisons of bacterial taxa can be seen at a glance.